cestlete/theatrebooking/README.md

 # 11/4/2024
 API:

-Allshows-(check the number of the tickets,0[soldout] or more than 0[available]),Boolean.
+Allshows-(check the number of the tickets,0[soldout, false] or more than 0[available, true]),Boolean.

-AllGenres-( all genres for the show in the database)
+AllGenres-(all genres for the show in the database)

-AllDatesAvailable-(all dates for the show in the database)
+AllDates-(all dates for the show in the database)

 SaveBookingInfo

 BookingDetalis

+CheckRemain

+UpdateShowInfo

 # Code & Report-Due: Wednesday, 17/4/2024, 12:00 AM